FAQ

 What languages or frameworks are supported?

-The Board SDK currently supports Unity with C#, with a minimum version of Unity 2021.3.56f2 (Unity 6 is also supported).
-Support for Unreal Engine and Godot is expected for 2026.
+The Board SDK currently supports Unity with C#, with a minimum version of Unity 2021.3.56f2 (Unity 6 is also supported), Godot, and Web.

 What input data does the SDK provide?